jsguides

 <my-panel style="--panel-bg: #f5f5f5;"></my-panel>

 The component defines the property names; the consumer provides the values.
-This is the standard way to theme custom elements without JavaScript.
+This is the standard way to theme custom elements without JavaScript, and it works across all browsers that support both custom properties and shadow DOM.

 Custom elements can participate in forms by adding static get formAssociated() and implementing the formAssociatedCallback: